 JC.
 Does NCCPT help you find a job?

 RH.
-Yes they do have online services that help you find a job within 90 days that you have to pay for.
-If you don’t get a job within 90 days they have a money back guaranteed policy.
+Yes, they do have online services that help you find a job within 90 days that you have to pay for.
+If you don’t get a job within 90 days they have a money-back guaranteed policy.

 JC.
-Does NCCPT offer any ongoing help after you get certified – newsletters, articles on their website etc?
+Does NCCPT offer any ongoing help after you get certified – newsletters, articles on their website, etc?

 RH.
 Yes they have tons of information on their website.
 Most of it is you being proactive and searching for the information yourself.
 They do send you emails such as readiness quizzes that you can use to help you prepare for the exam and emails you get after you pass in order to obtain CEUs.

 JC.
-Have you applied to gyms ?
+Have you applied to gyms?
 Do gyms accept NCCPT?

 RH.
 I applied to gyms prior to me obtaining my cert.
 Blink fitness accepts any cert to my knowledge so I applied there first.
 NCCPT has on their website.
-In the FAQs section of the NCCPT website, they state that that Equinox, LA fitness and Gold’s accept their the NCCPT certification.
+In the FAQs section of the NCCPT website, they state that that Equinox, LA Fitness and Gold’s accept the NCCPT certification.